Quantum computing and quantum simulation

 We also have a strong interest in quantum simulators, purpose-built devices that can simulate a target quantum system without needing to be as powerful or as complicated as universal quantum computers.
 We have contributed to the development of quantum simulators that were the first to demonstrate partially coherent quantum walks, topologically protected bound states, and environment-assisted quantum transport (which we previously described in the context of photosynthetic energy transport).

-- Coherent and controllable enhancement of light-harvesting efficiencySpectroscopic experiments on photosynthetic complexes have identified long-lived coherences, suggesting that coherent effects can be relevant in disordered and noisy light-harvesting systems.
-However, there is limited experimental evidence that light-harvesting processes can be more efficient due to a coherent effect, largely due to the difficulty of turning coherences on and off to create an experimental control.
-Here, we show that coherence can be used to enhance light harvesting, starting from a model system with controllable initial states.
-Specifically, we consider a three-site system, comprising two identical coupled donors, one of which is coupled to an acceptor.
-Coupling within the donor dimer results in two delocalised eigenstates that can be addressed using different light modes, allowing a coherent light source to enhance exciton populations on either donor by controlling only the phase between two exciting modes.
-Coherently controlling the excitation in this way can significantly enhance the light-harvesting efficiency relative to incoherent excitation.
-Our proposal would allow for the first unambiguous demonstration of light harvesting enhanced by intermolecular coherence, as well as demonstrate the potential for coherent control of excitonic energy transfer.
+- Coherent and controllable enhancement of light-harvesting efficiencySpectroscopic experiments have identified long-lived coherences in several light-harvesting systems, suggesting that coherent effects may be relevant to their performance.
+However, there is limited experimental evidence of coherence enhancing light-harvesting efficiency, largely due to the difficulty of turning coherences on and off to create an experimental control.
+Here we show that coherence can indeed enhance light harvesting and that this effect can be controlled.
+We construct a model system in which initial coherence can be controlled using the incident light and which is significantly more efficient under coherent, rather than incoherent, excitation.
+Our proposal would allow for an unambiguous demonstration of light harvesting enhanced by intermolecular coherence, as well as demonstrate the potential for coherent control of excitonic energy transfer.

 - Enhancing quantum transport in a photonic network using controllable decoherenceTransport phenomena on a quantum scale appear in a variety of systems, ranging from photosynthetic complexes to engineered quantum devices.
 It has been predicted that the efficiency of coherent transport can be enhanced through dynamic interaction between the system and a noisy environment.
 We report an experimental simulation of environment-assisted coherent transport, using an engineered network of laser-written waveguides, with relative energies and inter-waveguide couplings tailored to yield the desired Hamiltonian.
 Controllable-strength decoherence is simulated by broadening the bandwidth of the input illumination, yielding a significant increase in transport efficiency relative to the narrowband case.
 We show integrated optics to be suitable for simulating specific target Hamiltonians as well as open quantum systems with controllable loss and decoherence.